 Specific requirements in regulations foresee exemptions from licensing for activities involving radioactive materials if they entail no radiation hazards.
-Similar exemptions relate to the carriage of radioactive materials, provided it complies with the appropriate transport regulations, and also to installations used for military research and experimental purposes.
+Similar exemptions relate to the carriage of radioactive materials, provided it complies with the appropriate transport regulations, and also to installations used for military purposes (research and testing).
 The design of devices containing radioactive materials or of radiation-emitting equipment may be approved by the authority in accordance with strict legal requirements.
 Such an approval may simplify the licensing procedures.